Londonish History, Family Crest & Coats of Arms

 The surname Londonish was first found in Berkshire, but there are two distinct thoughts as to the origin of the name.

 The first is that it was derived from the Anglo-Saxon name Lunden or the Middle Welsh names Llundein or Lundein, as mentioned above.
 In this case, it may have been a tribal or personal name.

 The second thought is that the family were in fact, Norman.
 In this scenario, the first record of the family was "William de Londres, one of the conquerors of Glamorgan, 1090, ancestor of the Lords Loundres of Naas."

 Continuing this thread, we found very early entries for the family in Bodmin, Cornwall.
 "The convent to which this refectory belonged, is said to have been founded originally by John de London, under the immediate patronage of Edmund Earl of Cornwall.
 The time of its foundation is dated by William of Worcester in the year 1229; but he calls its original founder, John, son of Ralph, lord of Kayryshays."

 This latter entry bodes well for the aforementioned Welsh entry.
 So as to complicate matters, Thomas de London settled in Scotland before 1163 and William and Robert London were listed in Normandy 1180-95, according to the Magni Rotuli Scaccarii Normanniae.

 Early History of the Londonish family

-Another 335 words (24 lines of text) covering the years 1214, 1640 and 1714 are included under the topic Early Londonish History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Londonish research.
+Another 102 words (7 lines of text) covering the years 1214, 1640 and 1714 are included under the topic Early Londonish History in all our PDF Extended History products and printed products wherever possible.

 Londonish Spelling Variations